Recognition of Prior Learning (RPL)

 Recognition Guides for training providers, candidates, assessors and employers

-These guides, developed by the NSW Department of Education and Communities (NSW DEC), can be downloaded for free.
+These guides, developed by the NSW Department of Industry, can be downloaded for free.
 They will take you step by step through the recognition process.

 RPL Practice Models Catalogue - a list of valuable RPL resources from various sectors

-The Commonwealth and NSW governments jointly funded the NSW COAG RPL Program managed by the NSW DEC (formerly Department of Education and Training).
+The Commonwealth and NSW governments jointly funded the NSW COAG RPL Program managed by the NSW Department of Industry.

 The projects, which were run by a range of industry, training provider and community groups, have resulted in important insights and valuable resources that training providers, enterprises and learners can download for free.